RincisM/Responsive_AI/Algorithm_Development/README.md

 ## How to Use
 1. Clone the repository: `git clone https://github.com/RincisM/Responsive_AI.git`
+2. Navigate to Algorithm_Development directory.
-2. Install required dependencies: `pip install -r requirements.txt`
+3. Install required dependencies: `pip install -r requirements.txt`
-3. Run the application: `streamlit run app.py`
+4. Run the application: `streamlit run app.py`

 ## Contributing
 If you'd like to contribute to this project, please follow these guidelines: